computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Ticketmaster/readme.md

 - **Handling crashes in ActiveReservationsService or WaitingUsersService services**
   - Approach 1:
     - When ActiveReservationsService crashes, we can read all active reservations from Booking table.
-We know which reeservations are active using the status column (Reserved (1)).
+We know which reservations are active using the status column (Reserved (1)).
   - Approach 2:
     - Have a master-slave configuration.
   - Since we do not store waiting users in d/b, only means of ensuring fault-tolerance for WaitingUsersService in case of crashes is to use master-slave setup.